 If the group is a continuous downer, consider leaving it.
 One of my favorite groups started off awesome, until heated debates became a daily thing.
 I couldn’t quite put my finger on why, but every time I read posts from that particular group, I felt depressed.
 I chose to leave it and don’t regret it.

-Bottom line: if you’re going to spend time on Facebook – make sure it’s POSITIVE.
+Bottom line: if you’re going to spend time on social media of any kind – make sure it’s POSITIVE.

 Now that you know about how to join them, I encourage you to go and find some groups for yourself!
 Start with one or two and then add more as you learn.